 When it’s time to see a doctor

-If eye twitching seems to be lasting for a long time or is becoming particularly bothersome, Dr. Perry recommends a visit to an eye doctor to make sure nothing more serious going on and to consider treatment options.
+If your eye twitching lingers for longer periods or becomes particularly bothersome, Dr. Perry recommends a visit to an eye doctor to make sure nothing more serious is going on.

 - Symptoms such as weakness, drooping or double vision.